michael2012z/BitBible/markdown/KJV/files/Ps.md

 1. O come, let us sing unto the Lord: let us make a joyful noise to the rock of our salvation.

-2. Let us come before his presence with thanksgiving, and make a joyful noise unto him with psalms.come…: Heb. prevent his face
+2. Let us come before his presence with thanksgiving, and make a joyful noise unto him with psalms.

 3. For the Lord is a great God, and a great King above all gods.

-4. In his hand are the deep places of the earth: the strength of the hills is his also.In…: Heb.
-In whosethe strength…: or, the heights of the hills are his
+4. In his hand are the deep places of the earth: the strength of the hills is his also.

-5. The sea is his, and he made it: and his hands formed the dry land.The sea…: Heb.
-Whose the sea is
+5. The sea is his, and he made it: and his hands formed the dry land.

 6. O come, let us worship and bow down: let us kneel before the Lord our maker.

 7. For he is our God; and we are the people of his pasture, and the sheep of his hand.
 To day if ye will hear his voice,

-8. Harden not your heart, as in the provocation, and as in the day of temptation in the wilderness:provocation: Heb. contention
+8. Harden not your heart, as in the provocation, and as in the day of temptation in the wilderness:

 9. When your fathers tempted me, proved me, and saw my work.

 10. Forty years long was I grieved with this generation, and said, It is a people that do err in their heart, and they have not known my ways:

-11. Unto whom I sware in my wrath that they should not enter into my rest.that…: Heb. if they enter into my rest
+11. Unto whom I sware in my wrath that they should not enter into my rest.

 ## Psalms 96